sebsong/Eat-Man/README.md

 Requires Gosu library.
 To start the game, run the file main.rb using ruby: ruby main.rb Arrow keys to move Eat Man.
-R, F, and V buttons to change the song.
+Numbers 1, 2, 3, 4 to change the song.
+There may or may not be a cheat code...
+(Hint: U+0073)